Pitt-CSC/pounce/README.md

 ## Installation

-From the shell of your choice:
+From your shell of choice:

 ```
 # Enter your home directory